 All Title I funded schools and local educational agencies (LEAs) that do not make Adequate Yearly Progress (AYP) are identified for Program Improvement (PI) under the Elementary and Secondary Education Act (ESEA).

 This law requires LEAs to adopt grade-level standards, use the most effective methods and instructional strategies for teaching children, and assess their progress each year as mandated by the State.
 Assessment results are disaggregated by socioeconomic status, race, ethnicity, disability, and limited English proficiency to ensure that no group is left behind.
 LEAs and schools that fail to make AYP toward statewide proficiency goals are subject to improvement and corrective action measures.
 Schools that did not make “adequate yearly progress (AYP)” on the STAR test for two consecutive years are identified as “Program Improvement” schools by the California Department of Education.

 Once a school has been identified, the district is required by law to provide parents with several options to assist their students academically.
-The first of these options is called School Choice.
-The second option is called Supplemental Educational Services.
+One of these options is called School Choice.

 School of Choice - All parents/guardians of students attending a PI school have the right to request a transfer of their children to a non-PI district school with district-paid transportation.